sensson/docker-rpmbuild/README.md

-# CentOS
+# rpmbuild

 This docker image can be used to build RPM packages.
-It is a copy of what is made by rpmbuild, but updated to CentOS 8.
+It is a copy of what is made by rpmbuild, but updated to support both Rockylinux and Almalinux 8.

+## Images

+We publish images in the following format:

+- rpmbuild-{operatingsystem}-{version}

+This means that we currently support the following images:

+- rpmbuild-rockylinux-8
+- rpmbuild-almalinux-8

+All images can be found on [Docker Hub](https://hub.docker.com/repository/docker/sensson/rpmbuild/).

 ## Third-Party Repositories